yanyou426/StaticProgramAnalysis/README.md

 ./LVA: implementation of live variable analysis

-./AEA: implementation of avaliable expression analysis (not finished yet)
+./AEA: implementation of avaliable expression analysis

 ./tests: some example for the above algorithm

 ./tests/filename_output_*.txt: analysis result of filename.cpp via RDA/LVA/AEA/...

+need more programs to check